 Below is a selection of images from the one 36exp roll of CineStill 800T, shot over two nights in Mongkok, Sham Shui Po, Yau Ma Tei, Causeway Bay and Wan Chai.

-Photographed using a Nikon F3HP & Nikkor 50mm f/1.4 AIS
+All images photographed using a Nikon F3HP & Nikkor 50mm f/1.4 AIS